 t.73 Only touches registered by the apparatus may be taken into account.
-In no case may the Referee award a touch unless it has been properly registered by the apparatus (except as laid down in the Rules, cf. 0.17, 0.24 and for penalty touches).
-He or she will not take account of touches scored by movements started before 'Fence' or after 'Halt' (cf. t.18).
+In no case may the Referee award a touch unless it has been properly registered by the apparatus (except as laid down in the Rules, cf. o.17, o.24 and for penalty touches).
+The Referee will not take account of touches scored by movements started before 'Fence' or after 'Halt' (cf. t.18).

-However, the Referee must take into account any possible malfunctions in the electrical equipment; in particular he or she must annul a touch he or she has just awarded in accordance with a signal from the apparatus if it can be established, by tests carried out under his attentive supervision, before the bout has effectively re-started and with no changes having been made to the equipment (cf. t.35/d):
+However, the Referee must take into account any possible malfunctions in the electrical equipment; in particular touches just awarded, in accordance with a signal from the apparatus, must be annulled if it can be established, by tests carried out under the Referee's attentive supervision, before the bout has effectively restarted and with no changes having been made to the equipment (cf. t.35/d):

-- that a touch made by the fencer judged to have been touch does not cause the apparatus to register; - that a touch made by the fencer judged to have been touch does not remain fixed on the apparatus; - that the signal of a touch against the fencer judged to have been touch can be produced either without there having been in fact a valid touch, or by a touch on the weapon or on a non-valid surface.
+- that a touch made by the fencer judged to have been touched does not cause the apparatus to register; - that a touch made by the fencer judged to have been touched does not remain fixed on the apparatus; - that the signal of a touch against the fencer judged to have been touched can be produced either without there having been in fact a valid touch, or by a touch on the weapon or on a non-valid surface.

-If the saber of the fencer judged to have been touch does not conform with Article m.24/4 and 24/6 (insulation of the interior and exterior of the guard, of the handle and of the pommel), there will be no annulment, even if a touch on the weapon causes a signal to register.
+If the saber of the fencer judged to have been touched does not conform with Article m.24/4 and 24/6 (insulation of the interior and exterior of the guard, of the handle and of the pommel), there will be no annulment, even if a touch on the weapon causes a signal to register.